itinero/OpenLR/README.md

 ### The basics

-Using the OpenLR library is very simple.
-There is one decoder class and and one encoder class for each type of network, OpenStreetMap, NWB or MultiNet:
+Using this library is very simple.
+There is one decoder and and one encoder for each type of network, OpenStreetMap, NWB or MultiNet:

 ```csharp
 var serializer = new LiveEdgeFlatfileSerializer();